MOTM · Monitoring & Support

 Quick prompts

 Sometimes a sign appears that something is not safe or appropriate.
-Safeguarding means taking those signs seriously and following clear steps.
+Safeguarding means taking those signs seriously and following clear steps, so that mentors are never left alone with heavy concerns.

 Designated Safeguarding Lead (DSL)

 The Designated Safeguarding Lead is the person responsible for responding to safeguarding concerns and ensuring the right procedures are followed.
-If your organisation doesn’t have one, appoint a trained coordinator/board member to act as DSL.
+If your organisation does not have one, appoint a trained coordinator or board member to act as DSL.

 • Receives concerns confidentially and decides next steps according to national law and policy.